 “At the same time the G20 was meeting, we also had the central banks meeting in Europe.
 Bernanke was over there, and they are doing the same type of planning, so real planning will not be out in the open, until they want us to know about it.” the Congressman said.

 “The system that we have today where the fiat dollar is a reserve currency of the world, it’s losing that status and they have to replace it.
-Hopefully they’ll have enough sense to realise that another international agreement along the Bretton Woods will be no more successful than the last one.”
+Hopefully they’ll have enough sense to realize that another international agreement along the Bretton Woods will be no more successful than the last one.”
 Paul continued.

 The Congressman argued that more regulations administered by central banks, rather than placed on to central banks, represents a dangerous move away from the free market.